frankhale/nwjs-edge-example1/README.md

 ##Development

-###Building Your Own Edge.JS
+###Building Edge.JS for NW.js

-Edge.JS has to be rebuilt using nw-gyp in order for it to work from within Node-Webkit.
+Edge.JS has to be rebuilt using nw-gyp in order for it to work from within NW.js.

 NOTE: By default Edge.JS is built using node-gyp and only works within Node.JS.

-Things you need in order to build Edge.JS yourself:
+Things you need in order to build Edge.JS for use within NW.js:

 - Visual Studio 2013
 - Python 2.7.x